ochmanskide/immutables/README.md

 as you see, the `toArray()`, method no longer accepts `IntFunction<T>` as an argument.
 The method `public T[] toArray(IntFunction<T> generator)` has been removed from this API permanently.
 The type is checked at construction time, and it is mandatory.
-You will not be able to create a collection without specifying a type, even if the collection, you are trying to create, is empty.
+You will not be able to create a collection without specifying the type, even if the collection, you are trying to create, is empty.

 ### 1.3.
 Bridge methods